Fiction by Samuel Bollen

 “Back to Work” and “Eliminated”

-Published in "Grey Matter,” an anthology from Word’s Faire.
+Published in "Grey Matter,” an anthology from The Words Faire.

 Back to Work: A workaholic father with a mysterious illness gets up from his deathbed to return to work.
 As his condition deteriorates, his family will beg him to reconsider.
 (1,866 words)